TuTomasz/Python-Datastructures/README.md

 # Python-Datastructures

-Python-Datastructures is a Python library containing implementations of various data structures in Python that can be used in your projects.
+Python-Datastructures is a Python library containing implementations of various data structures written purely in Python.
 Useful when preparing for interviews or building school projects.
-Focus on developing your algorithms and not worry about finding python implementations of classic data structures.
+Allow the user to focus on developing your algorithms and not worry about findimng python implementations of classic data structures.

 ## Installation